-Goto Islands in Nagasaki
+Fishing at Goto Islands

 Goto Islands are famous for tasty fish and great fishing spots.
 On the first day, we visited Morita fishing shop.
 Even over the New Year season, it was open.
 The owner of Morita fishing shop was so kind in choosing the best fishing tackles for beginners like us.
+We got about 30 fish.
+The owner of Morita fishing shop helped to pack the fish with their ice so we could send them to our house.

 Literally, it’s possible to go fishing anywhere in Goto Islands, but he recommended some safe fishing areas for kids.
+We rented a fishing tackle there, and we went to 大泊, Ootomari Harbor.
 We met nobody while fishing at Ootomari Harbor.
 If we had gone to Kanagawa or Chiba Prefectures for fishing on weekends or national holidays, we would have been competing with so many other anglers on both sides, as well as having to ride on a packed train for the morning commute.

-We also went to Yagatame Park in the north of Nakadori Island to walk and to spend time by the water.
+We hiked Yagatame Park in the north of Nakadori Island to walk and to spend time by the water.
 This area also had a nice hiking path along the seashore which took us to a small inlet.
 We found long sticks, orange, green and blue floats, bottles with foreign languages and a styrofoam box and my kids started to create a boat with them.The water was clear and clean, and we could enjoy the salty scent.
 The winter season at Goto Islands was so calm and quiet.
 We hardly encountered any other tourists during our hiking.
 From the top of the hills, we could appreciate the wide view of the peaceful sea due to the influence of the Tsushima Warm Current.

 Nagasaki is known as a Dejima, a special trading district established in the Edo Era.
 From the 17th Century, Japan opened its doors to enable a few European countries to come and exchange goods.
 As a result, Christian missionaries came to Japan and Nagasaki became one of the influential areas of Christianity in Japan.

 Each church was so small compared to big city ones.
 Decoration was simple and sophisticated and had been created very carefully with extreme attention.
 My kids were overwhelmed with the solemness of each church.
 In Goto Islands, every small village had their own church.
 It was amazing to see various kinds of architecture.